-Creative pathways to learning are planned for so that children can make links to prior knowledge enabling children to build their scientific schema through key experiences and deliberate practice.
-With these, we champion our children to develop depth in knowledge, vocabulary and skills within Science that are rich, stimulating and challenging with the aim of enabling children to master learning with knowledge and experiences that will remain with them for the rest of their lives.

-At Harvills Hawthorn Primary School, our Science curriculum is designed to allow each pupil to
+Creative pathways to learning have been planned for so that children can make links to prior knowledge, enabling children to build their scientific schema through key experiences and deliberate practice.
+With these, we champion our children to develop depth in knowledge, vocabulary and skills within science that are rich, stimulating and challenging with the aim of enabling children to master learning with knowledge and experiences that will remain with them for the rest of their lives.
+At Harvills Hawthorn Primary School, the science curriculum we follow has been designed to allow each pupil to

 - 1. Achieve the best possible standards and achievements, whatever their starting point. - 2.
-Has high levels of engagement, enjoyment and personal development in Science. - 3.
-Connects and builds on prior knowledge leading to progression and depth through first hand, practical and memorable learning experiences. - 4.
+Have high levels of engagement, enjoyment and personal development in science. - 3.
+Connect and build on prior knowledge, leading to progression and depth through first- hand, practical and memorable learning experiences. - 4.
 Access a rich, broad and wondrous science curriculum that allows high levels of personalisation that plays to their strengths and develops specialisms. - 5.
-Ignites a spark for future aspirations and careers (engineering, medicine) within the world of Science.
+Ignite a spark for future aspirations and careers (engineering, medicine) within the world of science.

-Implementation-
+Implementation

-At Harvills Hawthorn Primary School we pride ourselves on the consistent approach to teaching and learning that can be observed across all phases of school.
-This is achieved through our commitment to cutting edge CPD and quality first teaching on a daily basis.
-Expectations of staff and pupils are high resulting in good or outstanding progress in all phases.
-There is a universal understanding of what outstanding teaching, learning and assessment should entail.
-These strategies are consistently used throughout school and it is the expectation of leadership that all lessons will include a variety of these to enable all learners to reach their full potential.
+At Harvills Hawthorn Primary School, we pride ourselves on the consistent approach to teaching and learning that can be observed across all phases of school.
+This is achieved through our commitment to cutting edge, research-based CPD in addition to quality-first teaching on a daily basis.
+Expectations of staff and pupils are high, resulting in good or outstanding progress in all phases.
+There is a universal understanding of what great teaching, learning and assessment should entail.
+These strategies are consistently used throughout school and it is the expectation of leadership that all lessons will include a variety of these to enable learners to reach their full potential.
 Active learning is essential in all aspects of the lesson.
-All staff use the same terminology so learners develop a knowledge and understanding of the different ways they learn.
+All staff use the same terminology so that learners develop a knowledge and understanding of the different ways they learn.

-At Harvills, we believe outstanding teaching, learning and assessment must include:
+At Harvills, we believe great teaching, learning and assessment must include the following: